 Artisan Guns “Heights”

-What is going on here?
-Why is a five-year-old music video, made with public funding, not available on YouTube anymore?
+Why is a recent music video, made with public funding, not available on YouTube anymore?
 Why is the only way to watch it via a slightly dodgy website that doesn’t quite feel legal?
 This should not be happening and it makes me angry that it has happened.
 All these videos should be online, at least for viewers in New Zealand to watch.

 Anyway, “Heights” is a dreamy song and the video is just as dreamy.
 It takes places in the early evening, where a guy casually skateboards around.
 There are also scenes from a party, where everyone is surrounded by clouds of a hazy smoke.
 Oh, one of those parties.